Consensys/doc.gnark/docs/HowTo/write/circuit_api.md

 ```

 !!! info
     APIs, when possible, will take a variadic list of  `frontend.Variable` and / or `interface{}`.
-This allow flexibility on the circuit definition side to write for example
+    This allows flexibility on the circuit definition side to write for example

     ```go
     cs.Mul(X, 2, cs.Add(Y, Z, 42))
     ```

-    Constants bigger than base field modulus will be reduced mod r.
+    Constants bigger than base field modulus will be reduced $\mod n$.

 ## Reusing circuit components (aka *gadgets*)